-- An ability to identify, formulate, and solve broad and diverse technical problems by applying knowledge of the sciences and mathematics to areas relevant to health physics. - An ability to develop hypotheses, conduct experiments or data gathering to test hypotheses, analyze and interpret data, and apply scientific judgment to draw conclusions. - An ability to develop and implement key elements of a radiation safety program. - An ability to function independently and on multi-disciplinary teams across cultural and socioeconomic divides. - An ability to communicate radiation safety effectively orally and in writing across a broad range of audiences. - An ability to understand both ethical and professional responsibilities and the impact of technical solutions in global, economic, environmental, and societal contexts. - Recognition of the importance of professional certification in health physics and the need to engage in life-long learning.
+- 1. An ability to identify, formulate, and solve broadly defined technical or scientific problems by applying knowledge of mathematics and science and/or technical topics to areas relevant to Health Physics. - 2.
+An ability to formulate or design a system, process, procedure or program to meet desired needs. - 3.
+An ability to develop and conduct experiments or test hypotheses, analyze and interpret data and use scientific judgment to draw conclusions. - 4.
+An ability to communicate effectively with a range of audiences. - 5.
+An ability to understand ethical and professional responsibilities and the impact of technical and/or scientific solutions in global, economic, environmental, and societal contexts. - 6.
+An ability to function effectively on teams that establish goals, plan tasks, meet deadlines, and analyze risk and uncertainty.